GeorgeCJH/DSToolkitNL2SQL/deploy_ai_search_indexes/README.md

 **Execute the following commands in the `deploy_ai_search_indexes/src/deploy_ai_search_indexes` directory:**

 3. Adjust `text_2_sql_column_value_store.py` with any changes to the index / indexer.
-    - Korean Language support is added for column value search index.
+**Please note that Korean Language support is added for column value search index, but due to AI Search SDK limitation, it is only works when the index is alread built :**
     - Because analyzers are used to tokenize terms, you should assign an analyzer when the field is created.
 In fact, assigning an analyzer or indexAnalyzer to a field that has already been physically created isn't allowed (although you can change the searchAnalyzer property at any time with no impact to the index).
+    - So when it is first time run, please comment out the "analyer_name" in this python scripts.

-4. Run `uv run deploy.py` with the following args:
+5. Run `uv run deploy.py` with the following args:

     - `index_type nl2sql_column_value_store`.
 This selects the `Text2SQLColumnValueStoreAISearch` sub class.
     - `rebuild`.
 Whether to delete and rebuild the index.